Custom HTML Pages

 To create a custom page, go to the App Customizer, and click Custom Pages.
 Below the list of pages, click "Add new page."

-A modal will appear where you can enter your page details.
+A form will appear where you can enter your page details.

 All custom pages only show for the app where you created them, so you won't see the page you just created if you go to another app.